 The Influence of Pythagoras over the History of Math

 As every student can recall, Thales’ theorem is covered in curriculum alongside Pythagoras’ theorem.
 A concept covered early on in the academic career of high-schoolers, Pythagoras’ theorem marks one of the most important chapters in the development of geometry.
 Pythagoras, which translates to “announced by Pythia,” was born on the island of Samos in Greece at the end of the 6th century BCE.
 The history of the infamous scientist is derived from only some works written before Pythagoras’ death.
 Pythagoras was a very gifted and athletic student.
 Most notably, he participated most in the Olympic games for the category of combat.
 Interested by philosophy, history and the sciences, he became a student of Thales.
 Following in his professors footsteps, Pythagoras left home to learn Egyptian and Babylonian sciences.
 After finishing his studies, he returned to his island with the idea of starting a school, exactly as Thales had done.
 Pythagoras, however, did not receive the same welcome as his teacher had and was consequently expelled from his native city.
 He fled to greater Greece, where he was finally able to create his school named School of Pythagoreans.
-With his disciples, the mathematician managed to demonstrate his now infamous theorem:

 “the square of the hypotenuse (the side opposite the right angle) is equal to the sum of the squares of the other two sides.
 Or a2+b2=c2"